Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Market clearing with virtual linking bids

-In the case of net discharge, the inter-storage can be easily updated by subtracting the sum of $p_{vt}\up{D,e}$ to $E\up{init}_v$.
-If doing so, the inter-storage for value $v$ is empty, the corresponding index is dropped in $\mathcal{V}$.
+At the end of the market clearing, the state of energy in each inter-storage is updated.
+If the inter-storage for value $v$ is emptied in the market clearing, the corresponding index is dropped in $\mathcal{V}$.